CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Populations_sizes.md

 ---
 layout: default
 title: How to estimate population sizes
-parent: How to guides & examples
+parent: How to - guides
 nav_order: 3
 ---